tt-isv-org/scc/article-intro/README.md

 Hopefully you now have a good understanding of what SCCs are, and how you can use them to enforce pod security on an OpenShift cluster.

+Key concepts covered include:

+* To enable accessing protected resources, a deployer writes a deployment manifest for the pod that specifies...
+  * A security context (for the pod and/or for each container) requesting the access needed by the application.
+This includes privileges, access control, and capabilities.
+  * And a service account that the deployer expects to be able to grant this access.
+* For the request to be granted, the cluster-admin must associate the service account with a security context constraint (SCC) that grants this access.
-You learned that **SCCs** are used to restict pod capablities, and that they can be tailored to allow specific pod permissions when requested in a **deployment manifest**.
-And you learned you can connect the deployment manifest to the SCC through a **service account**, either directly or by way of an **RBAC role**.
+* SCCs are used to restrict pod capabilities, and that they can be tailored to allow specific pod permissions.
+* An SCC may be one of OpenShift's predefined SCCs or may be a custom SCC.
+* The cluster-admin associates the service account with the SCC, either directly or typically via an RBAC role.
+* If the SCC grants the access, the pod deploys successfully.
+* Resources can be constrained and isolated using OpenShift project namespaces.

 To get hands-on experience using SCCs, there is a tutorial that was created to accompany this article.
 It can be found at [https://github.ibm.com/TT-ISV-org/scc/blob/main/tutorial/index.md](https://github.ibm.com/TT-ISV-org/scc/blob/main/tutorial/index.md).